benjaminion/upgrading-ethereum-book/src/book.md

 From this, we can deduce that all of the following identities hold:
  - $e([a]P,[b]Q)=e(P,[b]Q)^a=e(P,Q)^{ab}=e(P,[a]Q)^b=e([b]P,[a]Q)$.

 Armed with our pairing, verifying a signature is straightforward.
-The signature is valid if, and only if,
+The signature is valid only if

 $$
 e(g_1,\sigma)=e(pk,H(m))